Younus86/Younus86/README.md

 - 👋 Hi, I’m @Younus86
 - 👀 I’m interested in AI and Automation,
-- 🌱 I’m currently learning Python these days,
+- 🌱 I’m currently learning Python, JavaScript, SQL, HTML, CSS these days,
 - 💞️ I’m looking to collaborate on beginner level projects,
 - 📫 How to reach me, just ping me.